google/deepvariant/docs/deeptrio-quick-start.md

 1. A reference genome in [FASTA] format and its corresponding index file (.fai).

-1. An aligned reads files in [BAM] format and their corresponding index files (.bai).
+1. For each sample, one aligned reads file in [BAM] format and its corresponding index file (.bai).
 You get this by aligning the reads from a sequencing instrument, using an aligner like [BWA] for example.

 We've prepared a small test data bundle for use in this quick start guide that can be downloaded to your instance from the public URLs.